Want to learn all the best meditation techniques? You’re in for a treat.

 Is Christian Meditation Right For Me

-Read my guide to Biblical Meditation For Christians.
+Want to learn more?
+Read my guide to Biblical Practices For Christians.

 The Guided Meditation Site tells us,

 Guided meditations are now one of the absolute most popular types of meditation.
-Simply hit up Youtube and you’ll find thousands of free guided meditations (though I have to say they vary greatly in quality).
+Simply hit up Youtube and you’ll find thousands of free guided meditations (of varying quality).

 The mind is like a muscle.
 To grow strong it needs to be exercised.
 Guided meditation can relax the mind, but it is not truly “exercise”, so it won’t make the mind much stronger.

 - Professional athletes use visualisations in their training to prepare themselves.

 - Stressed businessmen use visualisations to relax their minds after a hard day’s work.

 - I personally have used visualisation to quit smoking years ago and also when preparing for stage shows.

 - And I’ve given visualisations to many people who either wanted to be taught to think of something in a different light or to prepare for something they were stressed about (exams, for instance).

 Let’s look at the most important types of guided meditations.